Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Introduction

+Because there are a number of processes that can resolve the Cepheid mass discrepancy, we need alternative methods and observables to test those processes.
 In this work, we return to the analysis of \cite{Neilson2012b} to compare population synthesis models of Cepheid stellar evolution with rotation included to determine how rotation impacts predicted rates of period change.
 In the next section, we discuss the stellar evolution model grid along with the included physics of rotation and overshooting in the models.
 In Sect.~\ref{pop-syn}, we describe the population synthesis modeling using our stellar evolution tracks.
 We conclude with a discussion around the impact of our results and the role of stellar rotation in understanding the evolution of classical Cepheids.